Farhad0-Alam/italklink/replit.md

-# TalkLink - Digital Business Card Platform
+# iTalkLink - Digital Business Card Platform

 ## Overview
-TalkLink is an enterprise-grade platform providing professional digital business cards integrated with a comprehensive appointment booking and CRM system.
+iTalkLink is an enterprise-grade platform providing professional digital business cards integrated with a comprehensive appointment booking and CRM system.
 It enables users to create customizable business cards, manage scheduling, track leads, and analyze business performance, aiming to streamline professional networking and business operations.
 The platform is designed as a complete SaaS solution, offering a robust suite of tools for individuals and businesses to enhance their digital presence and client interactions.

 ## User Preferences
 - Communication style: Simple, everyday language